 Advanced Placement (AP) Exams

+Every student is expected to take the AP exam in May.
 Taking AP is a sign that a student has chosen the most rigorous classes ETHS has to offer.
-AP Exams are given at ETHS over a two-week period in May.
+AP exams are given at ETHS over a two-week period in May.
 ETHS students who complete an AP course receive a 1.0 point increase to their grade.

-The fee associated with the AP Exam is $94 per exam or $10.00 per exam if you qualify for Free/Reduced Price Meal Program.
-Students who are enrolled in an AP course at ETHS will be automatically registered to take the related AP Exam offered by College Board.
-AP Exam fees are part of the student account.
+The fee associated with each AP course includes proprietary online resources from the College Board and exam registration.
+The course fee is $98 per course or $15 per course if you qualify for Free/Reduced Price Meal Program.
+Students who are enrolled in an AP course at ETHS will be automatically registered to take the related AP exam offered by College Board.
+AP exam fees are part of the student account.

 To make a payment online, visit the ETHS Webstore and choose Student Fees & Obligations.
 To make a payment in person using cash, credit/debit card, certified check, or money order, visit the Student Accounts Office (H110) during regular school hours.